 2) The callable recipe they're trying to call is active and they have been enabled for access by the API owner.

-API Management Tool
+API Platform Tool

 An endpoint is a single callable REST interface.
 It has an associated public URL.
 Calls to the URL initiate a recipe that has a Callable Action as a trigger.